TheLazySquid/GimkitCheat/README.md

 ## Features

 Gimkit Cheat provides a nice, unified way to use different cheats.
-To open/close the hud, press "\" (backslash) on your keyboard while on Gimkit.
+To open/close the hud, press "\\" (backslash) on your keyboard while on Gimkit.
 It will show various menus, which should be fairly self explanatory.
-While it might look like a lot is missing, this script includes all still-working features from the old one.
-Which is to say, not a lot, since Gimkit patched almost everything out.
+If you find any issues, please open a new [issue](https://github.com/TheLazySquid/GimkitCheat/issues/new) on this repository.

 ### General Cheats